 Here are some facts on poverty in the Third-World & its connection to prosperity in the First:

 1. 24,000 people die of hunger every day.

 2. 6 million children die of hunger every year.

 3. Undernourishment contributes 53% to 9.7 million deaths of children under five each year in developing countries.

 4. Wealth in the First-world is due to poverty in the Third-World.
-For example, Great Britain purposely underdeveloped India back in the 18th Century by sabotaging their textile industry so India would be forced to import from the similarly developing British textile industry.
-The British also destroyed Indian crops, which caused a horrible famine near the end of the 18th Century, so they could create cash-crops for their own benefit.
+An example: Great Britain purposely underdeveloped India back in the 18th Century by sabotaging their textile industry so India would be forced to import from the similarly developing British textile industry.
+The British also destroyed Indian crops, which caused a disastrous famine near the end of the 18th century so that they could create cash-crops to their own benefit.

 6. The world produces enough food to feed everyone.
 World agriculture produces 17 percent more calories per person today than it did 30 years ago, despite a 70 percent population increase.
 This is enough to provide everyone in the world with at least 2,720 kilocalories per person per day, yet 925 million people are without food, 99% of which reside in the Third-World.

 The world is in some deep shit — and it wasn’t always like this.